Sweet and Spicy Beer PicklesBy Tamre Mullins

 - Recipe TypeSide Dish

-These pickles have a sweet flavor with a spicy punch.
+These beer pickles made with pale ale have a sweet flavor with a spicy punch.
 They are the perfect addition to burgers or a charcuterie board.

 - 3 lbs pickling cucumbers, washed, ends trimmed and sliced 1/8" thin on a mandolin or with a sharp knife